A Discovery of Witches (TV series): Production

 Warner Bros. purchased the film rights to A Discovery of Witches in 2011.
 The film was in the early stages of development, with few details released beyond the signing-on of playwright David Auburn to pen the screenplay and producers Denise Di Novi and Allison Greenspan.

 British entertainment channel Sky One bought the rights for the books, to adapt them into a television programme.
 Teresa Palmer was cast as Diana Bishop and Matthew Goode was cast as Matthew Clairmont.
 After six months of filming, it was completed on 16 February 2018.
 Much of the work was filmed in Wales, on location and at Bad Wolf Studios in Cardiff.

 On 2 November 2018, Sky One renewed A Discovery of Witches for a second and a third series before the first series finale was broadcast.
 A first look at the second series was released in September 2019.
 In December 2019, it was announced that the filming for the next series was completed in the UK, and the rest of the filming would take place in Italy.
 During the New York Comic Con's virtual event in October 2020, it was reported that the third series was filming at Wolf Studios in Cardiff.
 A trailer for the third series was released in October 2021.

 Release

 The programme premiered in the UK on Sky One on 14 September 2018 with its first series of eight episodes.
 Streaming on NOW TV also started on that date after each episode was broadcast.
 The international distribution of the programme is handled by Sky Vision.
 From January 2019, the series became available on AMC's subscription services Sundance Now, Shudder, and AMC Premiere.

 It was announced by AMC Networks at the TCA press tour that the show would be making its American television debut on 7 April 2019 on AMC and BBC America, being paired with Killing Eves second season.

 The second series was initially released in its entirety on 8 January 2021, consisting of ten episodes, and continued to air weekly on Sky One.

+The third and final series was also initially released in its entirety on 7 January 2022 and aired weekly on Sky Max.
+The programme received generally positive reviews, with praise for the chemistry between the main characters, and it received a nomination for Best New Drama at the National Television Awards.
 The third series was released on SundanceNow, Shudder and AMC+ on 8 January 2022.